nrj1999/BusTracking/README.md

-# BusTracking
-Created with CodeSandbox

-Great!
-Here's a clean and complete `README.md` documentation for your **OnRoute** project, ready to copy and use on GitHub or any platform:

----

 # 🚌 OnRoute – Live Bus Tracking & Booking Made Easy

 **OnRoute** is a modern, intuitive web app that lets users track buses live, book tickets, and manage their journey — all from their browser.
 Designed for simplicity and speed, it simulates the experience of a real bus booking platform.